The beautiful Umm Al Emarat Park is a hub of family activity and has been an important central oasis for Abu Dhabi since 1982.

 The Children’s Park

-Here children can pretend to camp like Bedouin in the tents and imagine they are desert explorers clambering up the rope net and across the rickety bridge in the replica gorge behind the wadi.
+Here, children can pretend to camp like Bedouins in the tents and imagine they are desert explorers clambering up the rope net and across the rickety bridge in the replica gorge behind the wadi.

 The Animal Barn is very popular with families.
-Here you will find goats, emus, ponies and a camel, and rabbits and tortoises.
-You can pay for a pony ride around the small paddock after 3pm and buy food bundles to give to the animals (currently suspended due to COVID).
+Here, you will find goats, emus, ponies, a camel, and rabbits and tortoises.
+You can pay for a pony ride around the small paddock after 3:00 pm and buy food bundles to give to the animals (currently suspended due to COVID).
 Handwashing facilities are located within the barn.

 There are two large event lawns and a smaller ‘green’ area where various events occur.
 Before COVID, the Ripe Market used to take place in the park.
 One of the lawns would be home to several food stalls and cantina trucks every Saturday afternoon in the cooler months.
 There have also been various festivals and fitness events held on the lawns at the park.